xranium/xranium/README.md

 - 🚀 Building my next indie game masterpiece(?).
 - 🧪 Experimenting with new mechanics and game engines.
 - 💡 Learning more about procedural generation and AI in games (so tedious but fun).
+- ☕ Learning backend development using .net(cause i need money too :') )

+- trying to keep it fun.

 ---